+By types of customers:

+Related parties - -

-By types of customers: Related parties Non-related parties - -
+Non-related parties - -

+-

-23.3 Liquidity risk
+19.3 Liquidity risk

 Prudent liquidity risk management includes maintaining sufficient cash and marketable securities, the availability of funding through an adequate amount of committed credit facilities, and the ability to close out market positions at a short notice.
-At the statement of financial position date, assets held by the Company for managing liquidity risk included cash and short-term deposits.
+At the statement of financial position date, assets held by Company for managing liquidity risk included cash and cash equivalents (Note 6).

-The table below analyses non-derivative financial liabilities of the Company into relevant maturity group is based on the remaining period from the statement of financial position date to the contractual maturity date (contractual and undiscounted cash flows):-
+The table below analyses non-derivative financial liabilities of the Company into relevant maturity groupings based on the remaining period from the statement of financial position date to the contractual maturity date (contractual and undiscounted cash flows): -